mozilla-services/screenshots/docs/METRICS.md

 ## Firefox Screenshots Metrics
+*Last Update: 2017-03-21*

-A summary of the metrics Firefox Screenshots will record, and what we're looking for in those metrics.
+This document is a summary of the metrics Firefox Screenshots will record, how we're recording them, and what we're looking for in those metrics.
+There are two main areas we'll look at:

-### Opt-out

-The add-on tracks the Telemetry opt-out preference (`toolkit.telemetry.enabled`) each time the user presses the Screenshots button.
-If this preference is false, or if there is any issue trying to fetch the preference, then no data is sent to the Screenshots server.
+0. Metrics to tell us if Firefox Screenshots is affecting Firefox.
+For instance, do Firefox Screenshots users engage longer with Firefox?

+0. Help us understand how people use Firefox Screenshots, so that we can improve the experience of the tool itself.
+A/B tests fall under this umbrella.

+Additionally, it's important to recognize that Firefox Screenshots is an add-on in a browser as well as a server-side service.

 ### Key Metrics